sometimescasey/263_repo/README.md

 # 263_repo
-Repo for storing and backing up 263 coursework
+Repo for storing/backing up coursework in CSC263 (Algorithms and Data Structures), Summer 2018